Ice Age Predators in Prehistoric North America

 Human (Homo Sapiens): The Ultimate Prehistoric Predator

-Paleolithic humans were a force to be reckoned with, and when they entered North America via the Bering Land Bridge during the last ice age the continent was forever changed.
-They may have lacked the size and power of the short-faced bear, the massive teeth of Smilodon and the tremendous speed of the American cheetah, but they made up for with a brain unlike anything ever seen before on this planet.
+Paleolithic humans were a force to be reckoned with, and when they entered North America via the Bering Land Bridge during the last Ice Age, the continent was forever changed.
+They may have lacked the size and power of the short-faced bear, the massive teeth of Smilodon, and the tremendous speed of the American cheetah, but they made up for it with a brain unlike anything ever seen before on this planet.

-Altered habitats, brought on by climate change, probably had much to do with it.
-However, competition from prehistoric humans may have played a large part as well.
-As much as we may wish these creatures were still around today, the hunting efficiency of ancient humans may be part of the reason they are gone.
+Altered habitats brought on by climate change probably had much to do with it.
+However, prehistoric humans’ competition may have also played a large part.
+As much as we might wish these creatures were still around today, the hunting efficiency of ancient humans may be part of the reason they are gone.

 Perhaps the introduction of humans tipped the scales too far out of favor for large, specialist carnivores.
 These prehistoric predators of ice-age North America were impressive, but their time on this Earth had to come to an end.

 - La Brea Tar Pits History | La Brea Tar Pits

 Located in the heart of L.A., La Brea Tar Pits are one of the world’s most famous fossil localities, where more than 100 excavations have been made!
 It’s a fascinating piece of land.

 - Ice Age Animals | Yukon Beringia Interpretive Centre